abdusco/abdus.dev/src/posts/getting-public-url-for-an-asp-net-app-behind-reverse-proxy/getting-public-url-for-an-asp-net-app-behind-reverse-proxy.md

 It has to wait until the first request to find out the actual URL that reaches the app.

 A workaround I've implemented was to supply a URL template `https://public.url/-/cronjobs/{name}` and generate URLs with it.
-But if the URL is out of my control, as in the case of a lambda function with random URL assigned by cloud provider, I would still have to get the URL.
+But if the URL is out of my control, as in the case of a lambda function with a random URL assigned by a cloud provider, I would still have to get the URL.

-When working inside a HTTP context, I can find out which URL is being handled using
+When working inside an HTTP context, I can find out which URL is being handled using

 ```c#
 var url = context.Request.GetDisplayUrl()
 ```

-But a background service is working outside HTTP context, so it still cannot know about any HTTP event.
+But a background service works outside the HTTP context, so it still cannot know about any HTTP event.

 ## Solution